 - Don’t Overmix: Once you add the dry ingredients to the wet, mix just until combined to keep the cake tender.

-- Don’t open the oven door until the cake(s) has set.
+- Don’t open the oven door until the cake(s) have set.
 Leave the oven closed until the minimum time is stated in the recipe.

 - Know your oven!
 Every oven is different, so baking times must always be taken with a grain of salt.
 Oven thermostats can be wildly off, affecting baking time, so keep an eye on yours.
 The cake is done when a toothpick inserted in the center comes out clean.